Track mileage automatically

 Driver risk assessment

-• Are medically fit to drive
+• Is medically fit to drive

 Vehicle risk assessment